 The app market is huge, and constantly growing (for example, over a thousand mobile apps are added to the iOS App Store each day) which doesn’t make choosing between them any easier!
 There are many apps that claim to help with our mental health and wellbeing, but, as we saw in Week One, we need to be discerning in our choices and critical in our judgement.

-We noted last week how big tech companies have begun to develop digital wellbeing tools to monitor, and potentially regulate, usage of their smartphones: Google and Apple developed digital wellbeing tools last year, and as recently as this month it was revealed that Google are to make their Digital Wellbeing app (or equivalent controls) a required feature for devices running their Android operating system.
+We noted last week how big tech companies have begun to develop digital wellbeing tools to monitor, and potentially regulate, usage of their smartphones: Google and Apple developed digital wellbeing tools in 2018, and last year Google made their Digital Wellbeing app (or equivalent controls) a required feature for devices running their Android operating system.

 Throughout this MOOC we’ve rehearsed some of the ongoing and valid concerns about the impact of technology on mental health, but as Dr Lina Gega explained, technology can also play a role in improving mental health and wellbeing.
 Whilst not a replacement for face-to-face support or clinical interventions, digital technology and apps can be hugely beneficial in combating loneliness and social isolation.
 In the UK, half a million older people go at least five days a week without coming into contact with anyone at all, and digital technologies are being employed in an effort to overcome this, at least to some degree.
 There are other areas too where digital technologies can support our health and social care: Leeds-based project mHabitat have a number of case-studies and an open library of online publications on the topic.